JesterRomut/JesterRomut/Introduction/Intro_en.md

 - Games of Project Moon (Lobotomy C & LoR etc.) ←There are lots of mental illnesses in PMoon players in chinese internet, and they do cyberbully (yes, i got cyberbullied from them).
 They are especially neurotic and masters of rumor spreading

-(Attention level: If you have any of these, I may pay extra attention of you to prevent suddenly nitian)
+(Attention level: If you have any of these, I may pay extra attention of you to prevent suddenly unexpected behaviors)

 - Aotu world